microtick/node-operations/README.md

 # Microtick chain migration instructions

-We're planning an upgrade to the Microtick network to add a few new markets and apply a security patch.
+<s>We're planning an upgrade to the Microtick network to add a few new markets and apply
+a security patch.

 This is a guide for validator operators to prepare to upgrade from `microtickzone-a1` to `microtickzone-a2`.
-The Microtick team will post the new genesis file as a reference, but we recommend that validator operators use these instructions to verify genesis file.
+The Microtick team will post the new genesis file as a reference, but we recommend that validator operators use these instructions to verify genesis file.</s>

+On March 23 15:00 UTC the Microtick community initiated a chain hard fork per governance proposal 4.
+The full chain migration was not completed due to some JSON canonicalization issues with the state export.

+This is a guide to the second half of the migration, including the state export, verification and restart of nodes for `microtickzone-a2`.

 ## Key details
 - Precise block height: 3,416,000 (targeting Mar 23 at 15:00 UTC, but will vary with block time variances)